doriandevtech/FindYourPlaceApp/README.md

 ![Travel Advisor - Google Maps clone Project - home page](https://user-images.githubusercontent.com/61510923/155578633-bd5a87ad-bf11-4db9-8a55-dcfa9fc09666.png)

-## How to use this app ?

-Here is the URL to the app : https://thetraveladvisorapp.netlify.com

 ## Which stack had been used ?

 The following stack is used in this project :